EGR-314-Team-203/egr-314-team-203.github.io/index.md

 1. Chose teammates based on character (not just "smarts" or if they're your friend)
 2. Put in your best effort!
 Not everything has to or will be perfect, but it shows when you put your best in.
 3. Be creative!
 It's okay to have different ideas, design, and get artsy with your project!
 (It looks more presentable than a nest of jumper cables, we learned from experience.)
+4. Expect to fail and try again.
+This course will test your ability to overcome adversity.
-4. Be ready to learn.
+5. Be ready to learn.
 This year will be a challenge, but if you are willing to learn in and out of class, you'll be successful.

 Sometimes it can get difficult to keep the destination in mind, but remember you aren't alone.
 TAs, classmates, and your own team will be there to help.
 Get ready to set course and have a good voyage!
 (I couldn't help using the sailing ship metaphor).